City of self-love: checking into the best spa hotels in Paris

 1st arrondissement

 Le Roch Hôtel’s spa puts you in a sultry twilight zone, with its dark lavastone-lined pool, black-tiled hammam and dimmed lighting — a continuation of designer Sarah Lavoine’s sophisticated set-dressing throughout the hotel.
-The skin-enlivening properties of French brand Codage’s elixirs, used in treatments here, are no secret to beauty obsessives; but the hidden entrance to the hammam is.
+The skin-enlivening properties of French brand Maison Codage’s elixirs, used in treatments here, are no secret to beauty obsessives; but the hidden entrance to the hammam is.
 Okay, we’ll spill: it’s behind the waterfall in the swimming pool.

-Treatments are charged by time, whether you want a massage or facial, each of which is customised to suit your needs.
+Treatments are simply charged by time, whether you want a massage or facial, each of which is customised to suit your needs.
 And if you’d like some steamy time back in your room — not like that — all suites come with a private hammam.

-Treat yourself to something ‘couture’ and perfectly tailored to you, perhaps some LED light therapy, or even a face peel, if you want to come home looking box-fresh.
+Treat yourself to something ‘couture’ and perfectly tailored to you, perhaps some LED light therapy (from €70 for 30 minutes), or even a face peel (from €170 for 60 minutes), if you want to come home looking box-fresh.

 A little more pampering Toning and tightening is the speciality at Outcore gym on rue Saint-Hyacinthe, where work-outs are high-intensity.